lance-gg/lance/docs/spaceships.md

 The basic flow of the game can be seen as a sequence of *game steps*.
 Steps will be executed both on the server and the client.
-Each step is numbered, and depending on the synchronization strategy, clients may be executing a given step before the server has executed it (i.e. extrapolation) or after (i.e. interpolation).
+Each step is numbered, and depending on the synchronization strategy, clients may be executing a given step before the corresponding state data has arrived from the server (i.e. extrapolation) or after (i.e. interpolation).
 Ideally, a given step _N_ represents the same point in game play on both the server and the client.
 But this is not always the case.

 ### Server Flow:

 The server main entry point is a simple javascript file which initializes an instance of an extended `ServerEngine` class and an instance of an extended `GameEngine` class.
-In our tutorial the file is called [`main.js`](https://github.com/OpherV/spaaace/blob/tutorial/main.js).
-The entry point starts the serverEngine instance.
+In our tutorial the file is called [`main.js`](https://github.com/OpherV/spaaace/blob/master/main.js).

 The server engine schedules a `step` function to be called at a regular interval.
 The flow is: